hpe-storage/scod/docs/container_storage_provider/hpe_alletra_6000/index.md

 ## StorageClass parameters

 A `StorageClass` is used to provision or clone a persistent volume.
-It can also be used to import an existing volume or clone of a snapshot into the Kubernetes cluster.
+It can also be used to import an existing volume or clone a snapshot into the Kubernetes cluster.
 The parameters are grouped below by those same workflows.

 - [Common parameters for provisioning and cloning](#common_parameters_for_provisioning_and_cloning)
 - [Provisioning parameters](#provisioning_parameters)